mdoliner/LilWizards/README.md

   - Put Vendored Scripts into its own folder
 - Settings
 - Tooltips
+- Load the assests before the game starts

 MEDIUM
 - more spells?
 - ForcePush with Static Spell interaction.
 - speed improvement with collisions / check if they are slow.
 - cooldown circles
 - hud in general
 - on leaving window pauses game
 - write readme
 - kill cam joke mode?

 Spells